littleboyaba/My-Bag-Cart-Assignment/README.md

-# mybag
+# My Bag

-A new Flutter project.
+A new Flutter project as an Assignment.
+To create a simple flutter Cart item add/drop and calculating total sum.

 ## Getting Started